Website-Banner-Light

 Official Withdrawal Policy and Procedures

 Students who withdraw from enrollment will receive a fair and equitable assessment of fees according to the Refund Policy dictated in the Enrollment Contract.
+The institution ensures that all online hours have been entered and are correct prior to completing any R2T4 and/or institutional refund calculation.

 Official Withdrawal Procedure: